aembke/fred.rs/docs/README.md

 * The public interface is generic and supports strongly and stringly-typed usage patterns.
 * There's a fallback interface for sending any commands to the server.
 * There's an optional lower level connection management interface.
 * There are a ton of configuration options.
 Arguably too many.
-However, in my opinion it can be worthwhile to tune most of these settings.
+However, I think it's worthwhile to tune most of these settings.

 See the [benchmark](../bin/benchmark) folder for more info on performance testing.

 ## Background

-Fred was originally written to address a gap in the Redis + Rust ecosystem in 2016.
-At the time there was no module offering tokio-core 0.1 + futures 0.1 compatability, so fred grew into that space.
+Fred was originally written in 2017 to support tokio-core 0.1 + futures 0.1 use cases.
 As of writing there have been 8 major releases, largely just trying to keep in sync with big changes in the Rust language or ecosystem.
 This library predates even `impl Trait`, and the language has come a long ways since then.

-Many of the design decisions described in these documents come from this use case.
+Many of the design decisions described in these documents come from this initial use case.
 Loosely summarized:

 * I'm building a web or RPC server with an HTTP, gRPC, or AMQP interface on a mostly Tokio-based stack.
 * The application makes frequent use of concurrency features, may run on large VMs, and uses Redis a lot.
 Ideally the client would support highly concurrent use cases in an efficient way.